Inzaniak/comfyui-ranbooru/readme.md

 This node will get a random picture from a specific path.
 - **path**: The path to get the picture from.
 - **include_subfolders**: If you want to include subfolders in the search.

+### PromptMix

+The `PromptMix` function is used to mix the words in a given prompt.
+It supports three types of mixing: 'Shuffle', 'Reverse', and 'Inverse'.
+The type of mix is determined by the `mix_type` parameter.
+- `prompt`: A string that represents the prompt to be mixed.
+- `delimiter`: A string that represents the delimiter used to split the prompt into words.
+- `mix_type`: A string that represents the type of mix to be applied.
+It can be 'Shuffle', 'Reverse', or 'Inverse'.

+### PromptLimit

+The `PromptLimit` function is used to limit the number of words in a given prompt.
+The number of words is determined by the `limit` parameter.
+- `prompt`: A string that represents the prompt to be limited.
+- `separator`: A string that represents the separator used to split the prompt into words.
+- `limit`: An integer that represents the maximum number of words allowed in the prompt.

 ## Found an issue?
 If you found an issue with the extension, please report it in the issues section of this repository.